Lotus 59 (Formula B 1970) car-by-car histories

 Driven by: Craig Hill and Max Nerrière.
 First race: Harewood Acres (R1), 10 May 1970.
 Total of 29 recorded races.

 New to Jacques Couture (Laval, Montréal, Quebec) and raced in the SCCA Continental Championship for Formula B series and the Quebec Region Molson Championship during 1970.
 The car was entered by Jim Russell RDS (Canada) Ltd, and generally wore #86.
 Sold to Eligio Siconolfi (Montréal, Quebec) for 1971 and raced in the Players Canadian Formula B series and the Quebec Region Molson series.
 The car was acquired from Siconolfi by Mauro Lanaro (Montréal, Quebec) who took some time restoring it, and then raced it in regional events in Canada in 1973.
-Lanaro recalled to Joe Griffin in 2021 that "after a bad accident at Moport, I sold what was left it to Peter Draggfy".
+Lanaro recalled to Joe Griffin in 2021 that "after a bad accident at Mosport, I sold what was left it to Peter Draggfy".
 Peter Dragffy is known to have had several Lotus 59/69s in the 1980s.

 Driven by: Jacques Couture, Eligio Siconolfi and Mauro Lanaro.
 First race: Laguna Seca (R4), 14 Jun 1970.
 Total of 23 recorded races.

 All three of these cars were sold off at the end of 1971, Couture's to Eligio Siconolfi in Montréal, Hill's to Max Nerrière in Toronto, and it would appear that McConnell's car went to Don Adley in Connecticut.
 Siconolfi ran his for a year, then it went to Mauro Lanaro for at least two more years.
 Nerrière stayed with his car for a total of three seasons, and then it too disappears.
 Adley retained his car for 1972 when it was crashed and badly damaged, but he understands it was repaired and raced on.

-Thanks to Chris Townsend, Joe Griffin, Lotus historian Michael Oliver, and preparation specialist Simon Hadfield for their work on this model, and to Mark Manroe and Bruce Stewart for the use of their pictures.
+Thanks to Chris Townsend, Joe Griffin, Don Adley, Lotus historian Michael Oliver, and preparation specialist Simon Hadfield for their work on this model, and to Mark Manroe and Bruce Stewart for the use of their pictures.
 Chris has put a large amount of work into the three cars imported to England from Canada by Bobby Howlings around 1989 or 1990, and I am grateful for being able to use the results of his research.